Vindicta-Team/Vindicta-Docs/docs/faq.md

 # Common issues

-### Why have my vehicles, cargo boxes or static weapons teleported when I reload the game or come back to my camp?
+### Why do my vehicles, cargo boxes or static weapons get teleported when I reload the game or come back to my camp?

 > We cant have all objects present at all times for performance reasons.